It’s a universal truth that having the means to indulge in high-end fashion is generally reserved for those with money burning holes in their pockets.

 But does that mean it’s wrong for me, a middle class twenty-something who lives from pay cheque to pay cheque, to allow myself to indulge in items I can’t realistically afford through sacrificing what some might call necessities?

 Take my car for example – a generally reliable four-door that is approaching an age where it should probably be stripped for parts.
-It probably doesn’t receive the love it deserves, but that’s because I’m too busy devoting time and energy to items such as my Prada top handle, with its sleek, curved edges, saffiano black leather and gold detailing.
+It doesn’t receive the love it deserves, but that’s because I’m too busy devoting time and energy to items such as my Prada top handle, with its sleek, curved edges, saffiano black leather and gold detailing.

 This is also relevant to other aspects of life – like buying toilet paper at the supermarket.
 That requires a solid five minutes reading the wee price tickets comparing which brand I can save 2 cents per 100 sheets on.
 But when buying a basic white T-shirt, I’ll opt for the $250 Isabel Marant one “because it feels better on my skin”.